Study: Diamond from the sky may have come from ‘lost planet’

 “What we’re claiming here,” said Gillet, “is that we have in our hands a remnant of this first generation of planets that are missing today because they were destroyed or incorporated in a bigger planet.”

-Addi Bischoff, a meteorite expert at the University of Muenster, Germany, said the methods used in the study were sound and the conclusion was plausible, but added that further evidence of sustained high pressure would be expected to be found in the minerals surrounding the diamonds.
+Addi Bischoff, a meteorite expert at the University of Muenster, Germany, said the methods used for the study were sound and the conclusion was plausible.
+But further evidence of sustained high pressure would be expected to be found in the minerals surrounding the diamonds, he said.

 Bischoff wasn’t involved in the study, which was published in the journal Nature Communications.

-Note: This story has been corrected to show that the meteorite fragments fell to Earth about a decade ago, not more than a decade ago.